Lava-Pals/bl-unofficial-docs/content/guides/ultevents/UltEvents Counter.md

 > [!NOTE] Work in progress!
 > This page is missing Prefabs.

-Making a counter in UltEvents is a bit.. odd - like everything UltEvents.
+Making a counter in UltEvents is a bit... odd - like everything UltEvents.

 First up, make a prefab.
-You're going to be wanting to do this for all your logic bits, so I recommend making a folder that contains all of the UltEvents shenanigan - you can reuse them later on.
+You're going to be wanting to do this for all your logic bits, so I recommend making a folder that contains all of the UltEvents shenanigans - you can reuse them later on.

 Make sure you've read [[Logic Workflow]] before continuing.
 After you've made a prefab, set it up like this: